Shawnee County, Kansas

-Shawnee County (county code SN) is located in northeast Kansas, in the central United States.
+Shawnee County is located in northeast Kansas, in the central United States.
+Its county seat and most populous city is Topeka, the state capital.
 As of the 2020 census, the population was 178,909, making it the third-most populous county in Kansas.
-Its most populous city, Topeka, is the state capital and county seat.
-The county was one of the original 33 counties created by the first territorial legislature in 1855, and it was named for the Shawnee tribe of Native Americans.
+The county was one of the original 33 counties created by the first territorial legislature in 1855, and it was named for the Shawnee tribe.

 History

 Early history

 For many millennia, the Great Plains of North America was inhabited by nomadic Native Americans.
 From the 16th century to 18th century, the Kingdom of France claimed ownership of large parts of North America.
 In 1762, after the French and Indian War, France secretly ceded New France to Spain, per the Treaty of Fontainebleau.

 19th century

 In 1802, Spain returned most of the land to France, but keeping title to about 7,500 square miles.
 In 1803, most of the land for modern day Kansas was acquired by the United States from France as part of the 828,000 square mile Louisiana Purchase for 2.83 cents per acre.

 In 1854, the Kansas Territory was organized, then in 1861 Kansas became the 34th U.S. state.
 In 1855, Shawnee County was established.

 Before the treaty of 1854, the Shawnee, Kansas, and Pottowatomie Indian tribes inhabited the area now known as Shawnee County.
 Westward expansion brought the country its first white settler in 1830 when Frederick Choteau opened a trading post on American Chief (now Mission) Creek.
 In 1855, Shawnee became one of the first counties established by the Kansas territorial legislature with a population of 250.
 General H. J. Strickler, of Tecumseh, a member of the council in 1855, and the joint committee on Counties, claimed Shawnee for the name of his county.
 At that time, Shawnee County borders were entirely south of the Kansas River and extended south to include Osage City and Carbondale.
 The legislature later desired to make Topeka the county seat and moved the borders of the county to their present locations to make Topeka centrally located in the county.

 1855 also saw the first ever meeting of the Shawnee County Board of Commissioners.
 Tecumseh was the first county seat, and the first county courthouse was opened there in 1856.
 The building was 40x50 feet but was never finished.
 Topeka was made the county seat by popular vote in 1858, and a new courthouse was built at 4th Street and Kansas Avenue in 1867.
 In 1896, a new larger courthouse was constructed at 5th and Van Buren, with more than 50,000 residents then living in the county.
 That building remained in use until the current courthouse at 7th and Quincy opened in 1965.